ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: ControlAudio

 \subsection{Dataset Construction}

 \textbf{Data Scarcity.} For TTA generation, we can collect various publicly available datasets, which comprise millions of weakly-labeled text-audio pairs~(Appendix~\ref{sec:pre_data}), supporting high-quality synthesis at scale.
-However, these datasets typically contain only high-level textual descriptions, lacking the fine-grained annotations required for controllable synthesis.
+However, these datasets typically contain only high-level textual descriptions, lacking the fine-grained annotations required for controllable synthesis~\cite{wang2025audioatlas}.
 Specifically, training timing-controlled and intelligible TTA generation requires datasets that combine speech with general audio events under precise timing annotations.
 Yet, such datasets are rare: existing timing-annotated audio datasets are limited in scale and lack transcriptions for speech segments, while publicly available speech datasets do not have reliable temporal labels.
 To overcome this limitation, we first construct a multi-source dataset.

 \textbf{Annotated Data.} Our data annotation pipeline begins with the AudioSet-SL~\cite{hershey2021benefit} dataset, chosen for its reliable temporal annotations while lacking corresponding speech transcripts.
 To create the ControlAudio dataset, we first select all clips containing "human speech" and then extract a clean speech track from each using a dual-demixing strategy inspired by MTV~\cite{weng2025audio} that leverages both MVSEP~\cite{ZFTurbo23} and Spleeter~\cite{hennequin2020spleeter}.
 The clean track is subsequently segmented into individual events using the original timestamps.
 Finally, each segmented event is transcribed using Gemini 2.5 Pro\footnote{\url{https://deepmind.google/models/gemini/pro/}}.
-Further details of this entire pipeline are provided in Appendix~\ref{sec:anno_data}.
+Further details of the pipeline and prompt design are provided in Appendices~\ref{sec:anno_data} and~\ref{sec:alm}.
 This transcription process enriches the dataset~\textit{i.e.}, expanding condition to $ \langle \text{text, timing, phoneme} \rangle $ for fine-grained control.
 For example, a generic annotation like (man speaking, <3.00,5.00>) is transformed into a specific, content-rich event~(man speaking: "It's been raining all day.", <3.00,5.00>).

 \textbf{Simulated Data.} To further expand our dataset, we construct a large-scale simulated dataset guided by real-world data distribution.
 Specifically, we first analyze the AudioSet-SL dataset to derive statistical priors on speech activity patterns, with further details provided in Appendix~\ref{app:simu_data}.
 These distributions guide our synthesis process, which proportionally simulates two main scenarios: single-speaker scenarios (\textit{monologue}) are created by combining multiple utterances from the same speaker in LibriTTS-R, while multi-speaker scenarios (\textit{dialogue}) are formed by sampling from different speakers.
 After composing the speech samples, we simulate a plausible temporal arrangement for the utterances.
 Finally, the composed speech is mixed with non-speech backgrounds from WavCaps~\cite{mei2024wavcaps} and VGG-Sound~\cite{chen2020vggsound} at a signal-to-noise ratio sampled from a uniform 2 to 10~dB range~\cite{jung2025voicedit}.
 Through this simulation pipeline, we generate an additional 171,246 complex audio scenes, significantly expanding the scale and diversity of our training data.